Getting started with MONKEY

 Windows advanced Bluetooth

-1. Pair Monkey in Windows settings.
-You only need to do this step if Monkey is not paired with your Windows computer.
+Step 1.
+Pair Monkey in Windows settings.
+You only need to do this if Monkey isn’t already paired with your Windows computer.

 Windows connectWindows pairingWindows paired